MURDER OF BRIAN THOMPSON

 December 5, 2024

-On Wednesday night, police executed a search warrant at a building on the Upper West Side where the suspect had been seen earlier that day.
+Night:, police executed a search warrant at a building on the Upper West Side where the suspect had been seen earlier that day.
 Surveillance footage showed him entering the building while wearing the distinctive gray backpack identified in the video of the shooting, according to NYPD officials.

 - The searched location is near both the Manhattan Valley Hostel and the Frederick Douglass Housing Project, where surveillance cameras captured the suspect at approximately 5:00 AM on the morning of the shooting.